rinasingh1/HR_Analytic_Project/README.md

 How to combine different sheets having different columns into a single sheet.

-•	Bring all the sheets together to transform in the power query editor.
+•	Bring the worksheet containing all the sheets together to transform in the power query editor.
 <br>

-•	Duplicate the Worksheet (an original Worksheet named Attendance Sheet) while giving it a different name in the power query editor for example – “template”
+•	Duplicate the Worksheet (an original Worksheet named - Attendance Sheet) while giving it a different name in the power query editor for example – “template”
 <br>

 •	Out of 3 sheets in the worksheet the one sheet named “April 2022” has been selected.